Half Marathon Training Plan Secrets: How to run faster race times (and do it injury-free)

 Should you follow a 6-month training plan?

-And while 6 months is a significant amount of time to train properly, it’s HOW you train in those 24+ weeks that make the difference.
+And while six months is a significant amount of time to train correctly, it’s HOW you train in those 24+ weeks that make the difference.

 How long does it take to train from scratch?